 Natural disasters, severe weather and climate

 Ministry of Civil Defence and Emergency Management leads in responding to any natural disasters in New Zealand.

-New Zealand lies along the boundary of the Pacific and Australian tectonic plates and is subject to earthquakes and volcanic eruptions.
 There are thousands of earthquakes in New Zealand every year, but most of them are not felt because they are either small, or very deep within the earth.
 Each year there are about 150-200 quakes that are big enough to be felt.
 There is constant risk of earthquakes throughout New Zealand.
-Large, damaging earthquakes have happened before and could happen again at any time, and can be followed by aftershocks that continue for days or weeks.
+Large, damaging earthquakes have happened before and could happen again at any time.
+Aftershocks can continue for days or weeks.

 - Do not attempt to run outside.